anil-bomma/android-library-app/README.md

     If they have not logged in before, the application will redirect them to <b>login activity</b>.
   </li>
   <li>
-    If a user is new to the application, they should <b>register</b> with the personal information and then login using mail id and password. <b>(OR)</b> If already registered but had <b>forgot his/her password,</b> they can request for <b>resetting the password</b> and a <b>email</b> will be sent to the user with the instructions for resetting the password.
-Initially every user is added with role as student which can later be updated as Librarian/Department admin if the admin wants them to be.
+    If a user is new to the application, they should <b>register</b> with the personal information and then login using mail id and password. <b>(OR)</b> If already registered but had <b>forgot his/her password,</b> they can request for <b>resending the password</b> and a <b>email</b> will be sent to the user with the old password.
+Initially every user is added with role as student which can later be updated as Librarian if the admin wants them to be.
   </li>
   <li>
     So according to the user role the view of the application changes.